invider/enceladus-dockyards.mix/README.md

 ## Debug

-Run with _--design_ flag to quick jump straight into the design phase:
+Run with _--newGame flag to quick jump straight into the design phase:

 ```
-jam -d --design
+jam -d --newGame
 ```